spiral-sec/vibecheck.py/README.md

 ## How to compile

-Install `python3.9-venv` because the compile script relies on it.
-Then, just type `./compile.sh` in the main repository directory.

-You should find your binary in `./dist`
+After running `./compile.sh`, you should find your statically built binary in `./dist/vibecheck`

 ## How to run